loiccattani/html-video-automator/INSTALL.md

 Configure Apache to serve the `public` directory as the DocumentRoot.

-SuEXEC is used to specify a who user runs the app.
+SuEXEC is used to specify a user to run the app.

 #### Example of virtual host configuration
     <VirtualHost *:80>